SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-06-20-activationFunctions.md

 layout: post
 title: Activation functions
 date:   2020-06-20 02:00:43 +0400
-tags: activation leaky swish sigmoid soft
+tags: activation leaky swish sigmoid soft elu
 ---

 Activation functions are an extremely important part of any neural network.
 But they are actually much simpler than we make them out to be.
 Here are some of them.